Skip to main content

 • Channels

 Windmill only has access to channels where the bot has been added to the channel.
-We don’t currently store reactions or additional content but our scopes permit this and this is something we are considering in the future.
+We don’t currently store reactions.
+Our Slack scopes may permit additional content in the future, but Windmill only syncs the data listed above today.